 Please support the hardworking Inside History team by purchasing a copy of the magazine at your newsagency or online at www.insidehistory.com.au, or by taking out a subscription - the magazine industry is tough and every copy you buy ensures the magazine continues to share valuable news, resources and stories with us.

 This seminar booked out very quickly in April 2014 - here's your chance to get a seat at a repeat session!Have you thought about writing your family history?
 Book in for this informative and fun seminar, where you will actually get started, whether you’re a beginner or a more experienced researcher or writer.

 Researcher, writer, and founder of Family Tree Time, Megan Gibson encourages everyone to write their family history …before it’s too late.
-A freelance researcher on several episodes of the hit television series Who Do You Think You Are?, former magazine editor, and freelance writer for magazines including Inside History, Megan will be your guide as you learn how to:
+A freelance researcher on several episodes of the hit television series Who Do You Think You Are?, former magazine editor ( the 100 page bimonthly Living magazine), and freelance writer for magazines including Inside History, Megan will be your guide as you learn how to: